There are numerous beautiful forests in the world, and collectively they cover about one-third of Earth’s total acreage.

 These forests provide the oxygen we need to breathe as well as sequestering carbon, that confounding climate change catalyst.
 Forests also protect our world’s water supply: When they disappear, we inevitably get deserts.

-Despite these commonalities, these beautiful forests are impressively diverse.
+Despite these commonalities, the biggest forests in the world are impressively diverse.
 Each offers its own unique combinations of trees and understory plants.
 Each is home to a diverse array of animals, fungi, mosses, insects, and people.
-These forests produce all sorts of food for us to eat, and provide medicines that have healed humans for centuries.
+These incredible forests produce all sorts of food for us to eat, and provide medicines that have healed humans for centuries.